theRealAph/ScopeLocals/README.md

 local variables assume mutability.
 While it makes sese for a parent to share context with a million children, it makes no sense at all for them to maintain mutable copies of that context.

-### The problem with unconstrained mutability

-Mutability by default is a bad decision.

-[ TLs being mutable fies in the face of the repeated advice in _Effective Java_ to minimize mutability.

-_Effective Java_, Item 8: Avoid finalizers and cleaners, by using try-with-resources and try...finally.
-Item 17: minimize mutability: don't provide methods that modify the object's state.
-Yet `ThreadLocal` depends on these things we're advised to minimize and avoid. ]

-Thread local variables are prone to abuse.
-Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some distant caller, far away in a deep call stack.
-This leads to code whose structure is hard to discern, let alone maintain.

-While using a thread local variable to store context seems reasonable at first, it suffers from unconstrained mutability.
-Any callee with access to `ThreadLocal.get()` also can call `set()` or even `remove()`.
-This results in a kind of "action at a distance" where the relationship between a caller which sets the context is impossible to determine from the code alone.

-It is far better, then, to have the structure (of what?) exposed in the code, so that it is possible to write maintainable programs.
-Maintainability is more important than programming tricks.
-Reading a program is more important than writing it.

 Context is a fine thing to be propagated from caller to callee, where it should be immutable, but is is a terrible thing when a caller's